jimasp/behave-vsc/README.md

 ### Compatible project directory structures

 - A [behave-conformant](https://behave.readthedocs.io/en/stable/gherkin.html) directory structure:
-  - A single `features` folder (lowercase by default).
+  - At least  one `features` folder (lowercase by default).
 You don't have to call it "features" (read on), but behave requires that you have a folder called `steps` (lowercase).
-  - If you have an `environment.py` file, then it must be at the same level as the `steps` folder (as shown in the examples below).
+  - If you have an `environment.py` file, then it *must* be at the same level as the `steps` folder (as shown in the examples below).
   - Note that for the extension to work, the `features` and `steps` folders must be somewhere *inside* the project folder.
-  - Multiple `features` folders are only supported in a multi-root workspace, i.e. you can only have one `features` folder per project.
+  - Multiple features folders are supported, but must be specified in your behave configuration.
   - If you add subfolders inside the `steps` folder, then the extension will find those steps, but behave will only find them if you use `import` statements.
+  - Note - in the below examples the behave configuration file is `behave.ini`, but you can also use `pyproject.toml`, `.behaverc`, `setup.cfg`, or `tox.ini`.

-  - Example 1 - features folder contains a child steps folder:
+  - Example 1 - steps folder is a child of the features folder:

     ```text
     my-project/